Managing Loan Debt

 You may also be eligible for a deferment based on qualifying active duty service in the U.S. Armed Forces or National Guard.
 Refer to the MPN for your loan or contact the Direct Loan Servicing Center for more information about specific qualifications for deferment based on military service.

-In most cases, you need to submit a deferment request to your loan servicer along with documentation of your eligibility for the deferment.
+In most cases, you must submit a deferment request to your loan servicer along with documentation of your eligibility.

-If you’ve gone back to school and your loan servicer receives enrollment information that shows you’re enrolled at least half time, it will automatically put your loans into deferment and notify you.
-You have the option of cancelling the deferment and continuing to make payments on your loan.
+If you’ve gone back to school and your loan servicer receives enrollment information that shows you’re enrolled at least half-time, it will automatically put your loans into deferment and notify you.
+You have the option of canceling the deferment and continuing to make payments on your loan.

-If you are in default on your loan, you are not eligible for a deferment or forbearance.
+If you default on your loan, you are not eligible for a deferment or forbearance.

 Forbearance